 Judson students do things that matter.

 We get it.
 A lot of colleges offer opportunities for “community service” or “volunteering”, but, at Judson, it’s different.
-Every week, you can join the 80% of Judson students who volunteer as they meet real needs in our Perry County, Alabama, community as they visit elderly and sick people, help elementary school students improve their reading skills, and work with the only USDA self-help housing program in the state.
+Every week, you can join the more than 80% of Judson students who volunteer as they meet real needs in our Perry County, Alabama, community as they visit elderly and sick people, help elementary school students improve their reading skills, and work with the only USDA self-help housing program in the state.
 You’ll also find that faculty members integrate service into your classes in ways that make learning deeper, easier, and a lot more fun.
 While our campus community doesn’t serve to gain recognition, people do take notice.
 Judson has been honored by two U.S. Presidents and the Carnegie Foundation for the Advancement of Teaching for the ways we reach out to our neighbors.

 4. Authentic Faith